 In the case of Trumpton,he shared writing duties with author Alison Prince,who also

 came up with the names of the firemen.

 And she later created and wrote another much-loved Watch With Mother series, "Joe"

-A postman was considered the ideal narrative vehicle to introduce most of the main locations and cast during the course of his daily round.
+It centred around Peter the Postman [left] as he was considered the ideal narrative vehicle to introduce most of the main locations and cast during the course of his daily round.